Stroke Month: Wichita man shares life of hope and recovery after stroke

 His competitive nature and loved ones encourage him daily.

-“I really wanted my kids to see their dad going okay this horrible thing happened but he’s doing whatever he can to get through,” Rob said.
+“I really wanted my kids to see their dad going OK this horrible thing happened, but he’s doing whatever he can to get through,” Rob said.

 Rob adds ‘survivor’ to his list of titles.